mortezakowkabi/jcb-persian-documentation/english/Start-Here.md

 ## Step 1 – Understand the landscape

 1. **Review Joomla's MVC structure** to see how administrator and site applications mirror each other, how controllers, models, and views are named, and how packages are assembled.
 [Component Structure and MVC Implementation](./Component-Structure-and-MVC-Implementation.md) bridges the gap between Joomla theory and JCB's automation.
 2. **Clarify the JCB workflow mindset**—what the tool automates, what remains in your control, and how Dynamic Get, views, and fields relate.
-[Joomla Component Builder – Beginner-Friendly Guide](./002-Intro-to-JCB.md) summarises prerequisites, environment expectations, and the overall build loop.
+[Joomla Component Builder – Beginner-Friendly Guide](./Intro-to-JCB.md) summarises prerequisites, environment expectations, and the overall build loop.
 3. **Map the database-to-interface relationship** so you know how admin views, site views, and fields combine to deliver data to users.
-Chapters [004 – General Planning](./004-General-Planning.md) and [005 – Field Types](./005-Field-Types.md) outline how to plan entities, choose field types, and prepare for compilation.
+Chapters [General Planning](./General-Planning.md) and [Field Types](./Field-Types.md) outline how to plan entities, choose field types, and prepare for compilation.

 > 🧭 **Outcome:** you should be able to describe the main Joomla directories, explain how JCB mirrors them, and articulate the planning steps before touching the builder interface.